sakkaku/restrained-firearms-soundpack/README.md

 You can provide a link to the repo if you want but it is not a substitute for the attribution requirements.

-# Commissions

-I am open to creating custom sounds under a more commercial friendly license.
-Feel free to contact me.

 # Support

 If you would like to support me feel free to tip me on my [ko-fi page](https://ko-fi.com/envalid).
-Any support is not necessary but greatly appreciated.